vanlam2001/Human-Resource-Information-System-0.1/README.md

-## Human-Resource-Information-System-0.1
-## Human Resource Information System 0.1 - Remote Code Execution
+## Human-Resource-Information-System-0.1 - Remote Code Execution
+##### Description:
++ The web application allows for an unauthenticated file upload which can result in a Remote Code Execution

 ![](3.png)